rutikeyone/flutter_horizontal_list_view/README.md

 # horizontal_list_view [![Pub](https://img.shields.io/pub/v/horizontal_list_view.svg)](https://pub.dartlang.org/packages/horizontal_list_view)

-Flutter horizontal list view with fixed crossAxisCount.
+Simple and customizable horizontal list view widget for displaying a list of items in a horizontal layout.
+This package is designed to simplify the creation of horizontal lists with a specified crossAxisCount without the need to provide a fixed height for the ListView.

 ![Preview example](example/screenshots/example.webp)